vpsfreecz/vpsadminos/docs/osctld/distributions.md

 ## Implementation
-Distribution support code is a part of *osctld*, it's programmed in Ruby, see directory `osctld/lib/osctld/dist_config`. *osctld* expects one class for each distribution, with `OsCtld::DistConfig::Base` as its superclass.
+Distribution support code is a part of *osctld*, it's programmed in Ruby, see directory [osctld/lib/osctld/dist\_config][dist config dir].
+*osctld* expects one class for each distribution, with [OsCtld::DistConfig::Base] as its superclass.
 There is a method for each configurable part:

  - `set_hostname`
  - `network`